Thomas Rhett Gushes Over ''Amazing'' Relationship With Wife Lauren

 Thomas Rhett and his wife Lauren Akins are so in love!

 The couple has known each other since kindergarten and they share their love for each other with us on social media.
 E!
-News caught up with Thomas Rhett at his Home Team Pop Up Store on Friday where he gushed about his relationship with Akins.
+News caught up with Thomas Rhett at his Home Team Pop Up Store on Friday.
+The pop up store is located in Los Angeles this weekend and it's something Thomas Rhett has seen other artists do.
+The singer told us it's been fun to design certain things he would wear and that it's a different way to express his creativity not only in songs but in the fashion world.
+During our exclusive interview with Thomas Rhett, he gushed about his relationship with Akins.

 While talking about writing songs about his wife and their relationship, Thomas Rhett told us that with his song "Life Changes" he went to Akins to see if she thought the song should be on his record.
 Akins response?
 She told him he could do whatever he wants!